mdepero/controller/README.md

 # Game Controller
-A demo for using AJAX to control a game on a raspberry pi with a mobile phone
+A demo for using AJAX to allow a phone to act as a controller for a game on a computer screen